Frequently asked questions

 Each site runs in an isolated environment next to other websites on the same server, which is a shared environment.
 This means that we don't have exact details about the amount of resources your site can use, this is managed automatically by our infrastructure.

-- If your Cloud site is using over 80% CPU for more than 3 minutes, the priority for your CPU usage will be throttled down for each time you consecutively use more than 80% CPU per 3 minutes
+If your Cloud site is using a set amount of CPU for more than a set time, the priority for your CPU will be throttled down for each time you consecutively use more than the allowed amount within the given time.

 In our experience there are only a few Cloud sites that have experienced these limitations and we're happy to work with people who have sites affected by these limitations.